-Jeremy has two decades of experience working as an editor and writer for magazines, books, and websites.
-Several years ago, Jeremy teamed up with Marcia to help students pursue the college best suited to them.
-In guiding students, his goal remains the same as it is when working with professional writers: to help them express their story in the most compelling, authentic way possible.
-For Jeremy, it’s an honor to work with students at a pivotal moment in their lives.
-Talking with them about their experiences is deeply rewarding and meaningful, as is the process of shaping essays that express heartfelt stories, insights, and journeys.
+Jeremy, who studied English at Northwestern University, has two decades of experience working as an editor and writer for magazines, books, and websites.
+He is helping to build Plan the Path’s strategic direction by matching our voice with our vision and developing new ways of sharing our expertise.
+In guiding students, his goal is to help them express their story in the most compelling, authentic way possible.
+For Jeremy, talking with students about their personal experiences is deeply rewarding and meaningful, as is the process of shaping essays that express heartfelt stories, insights, and journeys.

 Favorite places to immerse: The Pioneer Valley (Massachusetts), science-fiction (anywhere), meditation (everywhere).

 Taryn Sue Leong